-A variety of rooms and suites are available, all of them tastefully designed and decorated, and well furnished.
+Various rooms and suites are available, all tastefully designed, decorated, and well-furnished.
 From comfort rooms to junior and deluxe suites, there is something to suit everyone, no matter their budget or taste, no matter their lifestyle – everyone is welcome to enjoy this fabulous hotel.

-Services are such as 24-hour reception, flower service, dry cleaning, babysitting service, turndown service, iron and ironing board on request, baby cot, wake-up call, and bike rental.
-This last is kind of a big deal because the bike is one of the best ways to get around the city center.
+Services include 24-hour reception, flower service, dry cleaning, babysitting service, turndown service, iron and ironing board on request, baby cot, wake-up call, and bike rental.
+This last is a big deal because the bike is one of the best ways to get around the city center.
 It should be noted that the hotel is non-smoking throughout, and pets are not allowed.

 The 25 rooms of this boutique hotel typically feature king or twin beds, air conditioning, kettle, Nespresso machines, Wi-Fi, TV, and private ensuite bathrooms with walk-in rainfall showers and luxurious toiletries.
 The more spacious suites also include separate seating and a freestanding bath in the middle of the room.